mbohun/nsl-domain-plugin/README.md

 If you are adding a view, trigger, index or default data:
  1. first add your changes to an appropriate file in the `/web-app/sql/views` directory
  1. run `grails generate-nsl-ddl` to regenerate the nsl-ddl.sql file with your changes included
- 1. Add your change to the latest `update-to-nn.sql` file in `/web-app/sql` directory
+ 1. Add your change to the latest `update-to-nn.sql` file in the `/web-app/sql` directory

 Remember the update-to-nn script is updating a database from the previous version, so you must take into account existing views and **not loose data**.